msaroufim/newblog/_posts/2019-06-07-a-personal-review-of-zach-like-the-book.md

 Games are an interactive medium and this medium can be used to interact with anything be it shooting people to farming to being a low level manager at a large company.
 The challenge isn't finding activities that are fun but more how to create a user experience that makes whatever activity you're interacting with interesting.
 To be succesful at this you need to be naturally curious to find new untouched game ideas, put on your UX hat and figure out how to best represent a new experience on a screen or VR headset and finally how to make that experience "fun".

-I used to think that programming APIs was fundementally a functional task of best understanding a problem domain but the Zachtronics games also add a lot of flavor to the documentation and specific function calls to better immerse you in the world that you're interacting with.
+I used to think that programming APIs was fundamentally a functional task of best understanding a problem domain but the Zachtronics games also add a lot of flavor to the documentation and specific function calls to better immerse you in the world that you're interacting with.

 And in some sense, a programming language is the ultimate interface, it has a high learning curve but it rewards you with an infinite amount of options and it turns gaming from a passive experience where you consume someone else's ideas to an active experience where you are creating your own experiences.